AMR 35: ZT 3

 The Renault ZT3 was a tank destroyer with the same 25 mm SA35 L/47 gun in a superstructure on the hull.
 The development of the ZT 3 took place parallel to that of the ZT 2: a first plan in June 1935, followed by a request to Renault to produce a prototype on 12 December 1935.
-However, given the absence of a turret there was no need to wait for its development: Renault was instructed to quickly construct a first vehicle by adding a boiler plate superstructure to the old third AMR 35 prototype, and then sent it to Rueil where a gun could be built in and a cast commander cupola fitted.
+However, given the absence of a turret, there was no need to wait for its development: Renault was instructed to quickly construct a first vehicle by adding a boiler plate superstructure to the old third AMR 35 prototype, and then sent it to Rueil where a gun could be built in and a cast commander cupola fitted.

 APX indicated on 6 April 1936 — the plan to build just a single prototype already having been discarded when the second order was placed — that it desired to have five vehicles ready for the September manoeuvres of 1936.
 That was a very optimistic assessment, especially given the fact they themselves had not yet sent the superstructure blueprints to Renault.
-On 26 October Schneider announced that the five empty hulls could not be delivered before the end of April 1937 — the blueprints had not yet been received.
-On 27 October 1937 — the hulls at Schneider are nearing completion — APX demanded that between 15 and 20 November a "prototype" (not the original one of 1935) would be provided for acceptance.
-On 26 April 1938 APX approved the hull but only informed Schneider of this on 5 May.
+On 26 October, Schneider announced that the five empty hulls could not be delivered before the end of April 1937 — the blueprints had not yet been received.
+On 27 October 1937 — with the hulls at Schneider nearing completion — APX demanded that between 15 and 20 November a "prototype" (not the original one of 1935) would be provided for acceptance.
+On 26 April 1938, APX approved the hull but only informed Schneider of this on 5 May.